 Emma Sky is the founding Director of Yale’s International Leadership Center, which oversees the Maurice R. Greenberg World Fellows Program.
-She is a lecturer at the Jackson Institute where she teaches great power competition, global affairs and Middle East politics.
-She is a member of the Wilton Park Advisory Council and a trustee of the HALO Trust.
+She is a lecturer at the Yale Jackson School of Global Affairs where she teaches great power competition and cooperation, global affairs, grand strategy and refugees, and Middle East politics.
 She is the author of the highly acclaimed The Unravelling: High Hopes and Missed Opportunities in Iraq (2015) and In a Time of Monsters: Travelling in a Middle East in Revolt (2019).

 Sky served as political advisor to the Commanding General of U.S. Forces in Iraq; as development advisor to the Commander of NATO’s International Security Assistance Force in Afghanistan; as political advisor to the U.S. Security Coordinator for the Middle East Peace Process; and as Governorate Coordinator of Kirkuk for the Coalition Provisional Authority.
 She also worked in the Palestinian territories for a decade, managing projects to develop Palestinian institutions and promoting co-existence between Israelis and Palestinians.